 A form of variable rate where the rate stated is guaranteed not to rise within a set period.
 It may fall during the capped period and can be expected to revert to the lender's normal rate of interest at the end of the capped period.
 Variable Base Rate The traditional type of interest rate in the UK, which fluctuates from time to time depending on the Government's economic policy.
 Discount Rate This is a discount on the lender's normal variable base rate, lasting for a guaranteed period of time.
 It will vary in that period if the base rate varies and will revert to the base rate at the end of the period.
 Your home is at risk if you do not keep up repayments on a mortgage or other loan secured on it

-If you would like more information on mortgages including discharging a mortgage, contact Anderson Bain.
-Call us on 01224 456 789 or click here.
+If you would like more information on mortgages including discharging a mortgage, contact andersonbain.
+Get in touch with us on 01224 456 789 (Aberdeen), 01312282000 (Edinburgh) or by completing our online form.